Tesla Model 3 Crashed on Friday, Rebuilt on Saturday, Driven to Second in Pikes Peak on Sunday

 As for Pobst, he believes that the Model 3 will easily break the ten-minute mark on the next official go-around.
 Or, in his own words: "There's always next year."

-This feels like just the beginning of EV superiority at Pikes Peak, which may ultimately have its own class in the race, rather than partake in the current "Exhibition" class.
+This feels like just the beginning of EV superiority at Pikes Peak, which may ultimately have its own class in the race—or at least, it should, rather than partake in the current "Exhibition" class.
 There are a number of advantages over cars powered by traditional internal combustion engines in this race, notably the stable performance despite elevation changes and rapid acceleration coming out of corners.

 The current all-time Pikes Peak record holder still belongs to Volkswagen and its purpose-built ID.R electric prototype.
 In June 2018, the ID.R set a new benchmark of just 7:57.148 with Porsche racing legend Romain Dumas behind the wheel.